nikic/nikic.github.com/_posts/2012-06-15-The-true-power-of-regular-expressions.markdown

 satisfiability problem (SAT) and the knapsack problem (BKP).

 One of the main conditions for a problem being NP-complete is that every other NP problem is reducible to it.
-Thus all NP-complete problems are basically interchangable.
+Thus all NP-complete problems are basically interchangeable.
 If you find a fast solution to one of them, you got a fast solution to all of them.

 So if somebody found a fast solution to a NP-complete problem, pretty much all of the computationally hard problems of